 I'm very sorry your tinnitus is so severe.
 I have also had severe tinnitus in the past and spent several years taking tranquilizers to help calm me down.
 I don't recommend that now, there are many other avenues to try with much less side effects.

 The products on pharmacy shelves are generally unhelpful.
 Nearly all of them are based on homeopathic principles but there is not a shred of scientific evidence that homeopathy has any effect on tinnitus.
 We, however, have compiled 35 clinical studies on the ingredients used in Arches Tinnitus Formulas that show efficacy in reducing tinnitus sounds.
 You must follow the science on this.
 Many of the clinical studies we have can be viewed in our Tinnitus Library under Clinical Studies on the left side.

 There are many avenues to explore.
 Most ENTs don't know an awful lot about tinnitus.
 One that does is Dr. Michael Seidman.
 He is world renowned for his work in this area and he claims to help up to 90% of his patients.
 He doesn't cure them but he does help to lower the sound level significantly.
-He allowed us to publish his Tinnitus Treatment Protocol where he describes the steps he goes through in diagnosing and treating his patients.

 Another treatment that can be very effective for tinnitus is biofeedback.
 This is a well known therapy that teaches patients to relax and control their autonomous bodily functions, such as heart rate, blood pressure and skin temperature.
 There are many biofeedback centers in most large cities.
 They are generally run by psychologists who use this technique for a variety of problems.

 Please do not consider deafness.
 Tinnitus may start in the ears but it moves to the brain.
 If you were deaf, you would most likely hear the roaring noise and nothing more.